Jaynabergman/WETO_ddRAD/03_Reference_genome_alignment/05_Align_to_reference_genome.md

 ## Read counts
 To determine how many reads aligned to the reference genome we will use the program **samtools** and the command **view**.
 The flag `-c` indicates "to count".

-`-F 260` Only counts mapped primary aligned reads.
+`-F 260` Only counts mapped primary aligned reads (which are unique alignments that are not aligned to anywhere else in the genome).

 bam_file_counts.sh